chanwcom/chanwcom.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+[//]: # I referred to the following webiste.
+[//]: # (This is a comment on a new line.)
+[//]: # (This is a comment on a new line.)
+[//]: # Things to do
+[//]: # Update 3 ICASSP papers to CV.
+[//]: # Updates publications.
+[//]: # Updates research interests.

+### Education

+ Ph.
+D. Language and Information Technologies, School of Computer Science, Carnegie Mellon University, Dec.
+2010.

+ M. S. Dept. of Electrical and Computer Engineering, Seoul National University, Feb.
+2001.

+ B. S. Dept of Electrical Engineering, Seoul National University, Feb.
+1998.

+ Seoul Science High School, Feb.
+1994.

 ### Short Biography